 Since its inception, 40% of the units at the Fox Chase II condominiums in Tinton Falls were designated as affordable units.
-Despite that, no owner of an affordable unit owner ever served for any meaningful period of time on the Board of the Association nor ad the Board ever held public meetings.
-A group of affordable unit owners represented by NJ Appleseed sued in 2015, over the imposition of a special assessment that was not fairly apportioned among owners based on their percentage of ownership in the common property.
+Despite that, no owner of an affordable unit owner ever served for any meaningful period of time on the Board of the Association nor had the Board ever held public meetings.
+A group of affordable unit owners represented by NJ Appleseed sued in 2015 over the imposition of a special assessment that was not fairly apportioned among owners based on their percentage of ownership in the common property.
 NJ Appleseed, with Legal Services of NJ, was able to secure an order compelling the election of all five members of the Board.
-As a result, two affordable unit owners were elected to the five-member Board and are working to amend the Association’s by-laws so that they are consistent with the Planned Real Estate Development Full Disclosure Act (PREDFDA), including the requirement to have open board meetings.
+As a result, two affordable unit owners were elected to the Board and are working to amend the Association’s by-laws so that they are consistent with the Planned Real Estate Development Full Disclosure Act (PREDFDA), including the requirement to have open board meetings.
 The Court also required the “new” Board to hold a new vote on the special assessment after a properly noticed board meeting.

 Fox Chase Affordable Unit Owners v.
 Fox Chase II Condominium Assn., Inc., Docket No. MON-L-3479-15 (Order and Decision, Oct.
 2017).